carloso0114/express-yourself-rails-capstone/README.md

 ### Setup
 1. Open your terminal or command prompt.
 2. If you don’t have git installed in your system, skip this step and go to step 3.
-If you do have git installed in your system, clone this repository to your computer in any directory you want by copying this text into your command prompt/terminal: `git clone https://github.com/carloso0114/private-events.git`  .
+If you do have git installed in your system, clone this repository to your computer in any directory you want by copying this text into your command prompt/terminal: `https://github.com/carloso0114/express-yourself-rails-capstone.git`  .
 <br>Now go to "Install" section
 3. If you don’t have git installed in your system, you can download the program files.
 To do this, click on the green button that says “**Code**“, on the upper right side of the project frame.
 4. You will see a dropdown menu.
 Click on “**Download ZIP**“.